 Palacky University was established all the way back in 1573, making it not only one of the oldest universities in the Czech Republic, but in all of Europe.
 It's located in the city of Olomouc, which currently has the highest density of students in Central Europe.
 The university's medicine and dentistry courses are offered entirely in English.

 Palacky University was established in 1573.
 It is a private university located in the city of Olomouc.
 Being the second-oldest university in the Czech Republic doesn’t mean it’s old-fashioned or outdated.
-The truth is it is currently one of the fastest-growing Czech higher education institutions.
+It is currently one of the fastest-growing Czech higher education institutions.

 Olomouc is located in the East of the Czech Republic on the Morava river.
 It is also known as the University City as it has the highest density of university students in Central Europe - over 25,000.
 Olomouc dates back to the 10th century and attracts many visitors with its ancient tourist attractions.

 The Faculty of Medicine at Palacky University offers medicine and dentistry courses entirely taught in English.
-Both programmes are following the European and GMC standards for medical education.
+Both programmes follow the European and GMC standards for medical education.

 The pre-clinical years are devoted to theoretical subjects, namely the basics of science and human anatomy.
 But medical practice is as important as theoretical knowledge.
 So in the clinical years, you will start practising in simulators and attend teaching hospitals.
 Also, summer clerkships are mandatory.